Labelbox/labelbox-python/examples/CONTRIBUTING.md

 1. Ensure that any modified notebooks run when edited.
 2. Ensure that you update any relevant headers and comments within the code block you may add or change.
-3. Notebooks should start with a top header below the Labelbox and link icons with the title of the notebook as a main header "#" and a overview of what the notebook shows.
+3. Notebooks should start with a top header below the Labelbox and link icons with the title of the notebook as a main header **#** and a overview of what the notebook shows.
 4. Use "labelbox[data]" over labelbox for installs to ensure you have the correct dependencies.
-5. Imports and installs should come after the main header under a Setup section
+5. Imports and installs should come after the main header under a **Setup** section.
 6. Labelbox and other platforms with clients and API keys should be specified under a single section.
-7. Subsections need a second level header "##" and an overview of the section.
+7. Subsections need a second level header **##** and an overview of the section.
 8. The last cell should be a clean up section to delete any labelbox objects created.

 > [!IMPORTANT]